nagendra0303/Tic-Tac-Toe/README.md

 ## Project Structure

-The project contains two HTML documents:
+The project contains two PHP documents:
-- The first document (`index.html`) serves as the welcome screen where users can choose to start the game.
+- The first document (`main.php`) serves as the welcome screen where users can choose to start the game.
-- The second document (`game.html`) is the main game interface where the Tic Tac Toe game is played.
+- The second document (`tictac.php`) is the main game interface where the Tic Tac Toe game is played.

 ## Technologies Used